Presento: Public Speaking Preparation Platform Case Study

 Before continuing the design process, I need to address the feedback from the first usability testing.

-Mockups
+Mockups and revisions

 Accessibility considerations

-Presento accessibility considerations to improve public speaking learning experience
+Presento accessibility considerations to improve public speaking learning experience.

 Style guide

-The second usability testing
+Second usability testing

 “That is so cool!
 I never thought I will need this.
 It certainly would help me to present better.
 I will definitely use this service and highly recommend it to my friends!”